 We will read later how Jesus locks the devil up for 1000 years.
 Jesus is the Judge.
 The only ones Jesus will put in hell are the devil, the devil’s angels, and those who reject Him.

 When Jesus said “I am He that liveth”, it is life forevermore.
 Jesus Christ, as the absolute living one, He has life in Himself, He is life, He is our source of life, and He has control of everything, in heaven, earth, and hell.
 He called Lazarus’ life back into him.

-Jesus brought many souls out of hell when He preached in hell.
+Jesus brought many souls out of hades when He preached there.
 Jesus is Life.
 He controls our destiny.
 We choose (He controls), either heaven or hell eternally.

 Revelation 1:19 “Write the things which thou hast seen, and the things which are, and the things which shall be hereafter;”

 Verse 19 is the key verse that unlocks the door to the entire outline of the book.
 It is further evidence of the threefold division of this great Revelation.
 John was told expressly by Christ to write, what you have seen: To write the things which were.
 The things he saw, all that was revealed to him through the different visions.

 This verse provides a simple outline for the entire book: “the things which you have seen” refers to the vision John has just seen (chapter 1); “the things which are” denotes the letters to the churches (chapters 2-3); and “the things which will take place after these things”, refers to the revelation of future history (chapters 4-22).